ULTIMATE INDIA BACKPACKING GUIDE

 Everyone is so happy and it’s such an inclusive, humbling experience to do while backpacking India.
 A memory that will linger in my mind forever.

-Delhi is the beating heart of India and one hell of an experience.
-Enjoy the ride and being in the moment as it will be one of the most crazily amazing cities you’ll ever travel, I guarantee.
+Delhi is the beating heart of India, and one hell of an experience.
+Enjoy the ride and be in the moment, as it will be one of the most crazily amazing cities you’ll ever travel, I guarantee.

 I chose to stay north on the red cliffs of Vagator and spent my days exploring the nearby beaches of Arambol, Mandrem, Anjuna and Chapora.

 If you’ve backpacked around Thailand or Bali, then Goa is very comparable.
-A bit more touristy and commercialized than I personally prefer, but heaps of fun.
-As much as I enjoyed the recharge, laying by the beach for days on end isn’t really my thing so a few days was the perfect amount of time.
+A bit more touristy and commercialized than I personally prefer, but nevertheless – heaps of fun!
+As much as I enjoyed the recharge, laying by the beach for days on end isn’t really my thing – so a few days was the perfect amount of time.

 KARNATAKA STATE, SOUTH

-The main attraction in Hampi are the collection of thousands of year old Temples, a UNESCO World Heritage Site.
-The sun beaming off the stones makes it a scorcher, so I’d recommend jumping in a rickshaw and paying a set price for an all day round trip stopping at each temple.
+The main attraction in Hampi is the collection of thousands of year old Temples – a UNESCO World Heritage Site.
+The sun beaming off the stones makes it a scorcher, so I’d recommend jumping in a rickshaw and paying a set price for an all day round trip, stopping at each temple.
 I got lucky and had a super friendly driver who was very informative and acted like a tour guide.
 I paid 500INR (10NZD) and shared the rickshaw with an outrageous 50 year old lady from Spain, boy was she a hoot.

 Head down to the river at 8am to see old mate Lakshmi the Elephant have his morning bath.
-The pop of colour from the painted rocks and locals doing their morning rituals make the riverside a sight in it’s self.
+The pop of colour from the painted rocks and locals doing their morning rituals, makes the riverside a sight in it’s self.